Investments for the Future

 Partners: University of Montpellier, Clermont University, University of Burgundy, IRD, INRA, CNAM, GBIF France, Tela Botanica, Agoralogie, CIRAD, CNRS

-Project coordinator: Marc Pignal
+Project Coordinator: Marc Pignal

-Balard Chemistry Carnot Institute Cirimat
+Carnot Institute for Chemistry, Balard Cirimat

-Strategic industrial sector: Kyomed
+Strategic Industrial Sector: Kyomed

 Born out of the CR2i project, Kyomed brings together teams of healthcare and ICT specialists to make the medicine of tomorrow personalized, predictive, preventive, and participatory.
-These objectives are achieved through three synergistic areas of activity: biomarkers, e-health, and data processing.
+These objectives are realized through three synergistic areas of activity: biomarkers, e-health, and data processing.

-- Thanks to its biomarker platform, Kyomed identifies and develops genomic, protein, and lipid markers that can be used to predict, diagnose, and monitor various diseases.
+1. Through its biomarker platform, Kyomed identifies and develops genomic, protein, and lipid markers that can be used to predict, diagnose, and monitor various diseases.

 Lead institution: Private company SAS Kyomed

-Project coordinator: Daniel Laune
+Project Coordinator: Daniel Laune